1. Get started

 Columns when importing classes and their groups

-In order to import students:
+To import students:

 Name Short Groups